-There's a ton of studios in Dallas and while there's certainly more to check out, we narrowed down this list by only including those that are locally owned, are easy to access and have a distinctive Dallas flair.
+There are a ton of studios in Dallas and while there's certainly more to check out, we narrowed down this list by only including those that are locally owned, are easy to access and have a distinctive Dallas flair.

 Laying on a bed has never been so much work.
 The 50-minute pilates classes at Session are filled with muscle moves that get your heart going, all with the reassurance of a nearby instructor who will have you convinced you can do anything.
 The Allegro 2 reformer is the star of the show; if you're unfamiliar, show up to class early to get a quick tutorial.
-Your first class is $30.

 If you seek variety, Grit Fitness is for you.
 There are 16 different classes offered at the studio, with the overall focus on cardio, strength or restoration.
 Those in the mood for sweating should check out Turbo Kick, a 45-minute class focusing on fast-paced kickboxing choreography.

 A former Dallas Mavericks dancer is at the helm of this Dallas fitness studio scene.
 If that isn't enough reason to check it out, the studio takes the cake for being the only one dedicated to dance cardio in the area.
 A crew of inspiring instructors, including owner Cristin Caulfield, lead various class options, including one for kids and families.

 The classes at Fit Social Club are just as tough as they sound.
 The 50-minute cycling class takes a refreshing approach to a crowd favorite with challenging choreography that'll push you hard.
 In the basement-level studio, intensity classes are taught with strength training favorites like squat racks, kettlebells and pull-up bars.
 Everyone gets their own station to put in the work and follow along with the instructor.